angelinopersia/papofic/src/themes/README.md

 2. In `/src/themes/themesConfig.ts`, import your own theme from your **typescript file**.

-The import must be named after your theme name in _CamelCase_.
+The import must be named after your theme name in _UpperCamelCase_.

 e.g., `import MyTheme from "./myTheme";`